-Resazurin powder (Sigma Aldrich, China) was diluted in PBS (pH 7.4) to a final concentration of 0.1 mg/ml, 50 µl of the dye was added to each well and mixed using an electronic multichannel dispenser.
+Resazurin powder (Sigma Aldrich, China) was diluted in PBS (pH 7.4) to a final concentration of 0.1 mg/mL and, after incubation of the broth microdilution plates, 50 µL of the dye was added to each well and mixed using an electronic multichannel dispenser.
 The plates were incubated for 75 minutes at 37°C. Fluorescence was then measured at 560 and 590 nm excitation in a plate reader (Varioskan Flash, Thermo Scientific).
-A time course from 0-15 hours was made and OD600 values were measured in parallel.
-Every three hours an endpoint was measured by adding resazurin to the bacteria and the plate was discarded afterwards.
-The reference panel of eight WHO strains was used to measure three independent experiments at an endpoint of six hours to test the reproducibility of the assay.
-For the 124 clinical isolates only one replicate was measured.
+During development of the assay, a time course from 0 to 15 hours was made and OD600 values were measured in parallel.
+Every three hours an endpoint was measured by adding resazurin to the wells and the plate was discarded afterwards.
+The reference panel of eight WHO strains was examined in three independent experiments with an endpoint of six hours to test the reproducibility of the assay.
+The values for the 124 clinical isolates were measured once.

 Etest MIC

-The Etest MICs (bioMérieux, Marcy l'Etoile, France) were measured in accordance with the manufacturer´s instructions, on GCRAP agar plates (3.6% Difco GC Medium Base agar [BD, Diagnostics] supplemented with 1% hemoglobin [BD, Diagnostics] and 1% IsoVitalex [BD, Diagnostics]).
+The Etest MICs (bioMérieux) were determined in accordance with the manufacturer´s instructions, on GCRAP agar plates (3.6% Difco GC Medium Base agar [BD, Diagnostics, Sparks, MD, USA] supplemented with 1% haemoglobin [BD, Diagnostics] and 1% IsoVitalex [BD, Diagnostics]).

-Dose response modelling
+Dose-response modelling

-A sigmoidal dose response curve was fit to the viability data of each strain antibiotic combination using a self-starter four parameter model29.
+A sigmoidal dose-response curve was fitted to the viability data of each antimicrobial-strain combination using a self-starter four parameter model29:

-fx=Amax-Amax-Amin1+(1ECx)Hill
+fx=Amax-Amax-Amin1+(1ECx)Hill .